OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:28

-> My soul weeps because of grief;
+> My soul weeps because of sorrow;
 > Strengthen me according to Your word.

 ## Psalm 119:29

-> Remove the false way from me,
+> Remove the deceitful path from me,
 > And graciously grant me Your Law.

 ## Psalm 119:30

-> I have chosen the faithful way;
+> I have chosen the path of faithfulness;
 > I have placed Your judgments before me.

 ## Psalm 119:31